JPLMLIA/libeos/docker/README.md

 ```bash
 cd libeos/docker
 ```
-4. Build the container here with:
+4. Build the container from the image here with:
 ```bash
 sudo docker build -t libeos-container .
 ```